-The California Forest Practice Rules Title 14CCR1038(i) Forest Fire Prevention Exemption will work provided you are in compliance with Public Resource Code (PRC) Section 4584(j), whereby harvesting is "limited to those trees that eliminate the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns", and; the proposed project is a forested area.
-Section 1038(i) would not be the appropriate CEQA document for modifying a non-forested environment.
-Refer to page 31 of the California Climate Investments Fire Prevention Grant Program Procedural Guide, Appendix B- CEQA Compliance for alternatives.
+The California Forest Practice Rules Title 14CCR1038(I) Forest Fire Prevention Exemption will work provided you are in compliance with Public Resource Code (PRC) Section 4584(j), whereby harvesting is "limited to those trees that eliminate the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns", and; the proposed project is a forested area.
+Section 1038(I) would not be the appropriate CEQA document for modifying a non-forested environment.
+Refer to the California Climate Investments Fire Prevention Grant Program Procedural Guide, CEQA Compliance for alternatives.
 Grantees are advised to itemize the State Department of Fish and Wildlife fee, if any, when preparing budgets during the application phase.